 The bottom line

-BAH is a powerful resource for homebuying — especially paired with a VA loan's $0 down and no PMI.
-At the right duty station with the right timing, BAH can cover a mortgage payment that builds equity on the government's dime.
+BAH can materially improve affordability — especially paired with a VA loan's $0 down and no PMI.
+At the right duty station with the right timing, redirecting an allowance you already receive toward ownership can work in your favor — when the full math works.
 But the math depends entirely on your grade, station, expected tour length, and post-service plan.

 The BAH Calculator has current 2026 DTMO data for every ZIP code.
 The VA Loan Calculator can estimate what a purchase in that market would actually cost monthly.
 Running both before committing is the starting point.